chinchalinchin/terraform-eks-cluster/docs/source/QUICKSTART.md

 ## Remote Access

+The **EKS** cluster is deployed into private subnets within the VPC, therefore it is not publicly accessible.
+A **EC2** bastion host gets deployed into a public subnet within the VPC where the **EKS** cluster is running; The instance has a role attached to it through its [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) that allows it to make authenticated API calls to the cluster, allowing commands like `kubectl` and `helm` to be run against the cluster.
+In order to do so, you will need to remote into the aforementioned **EC2** bastion host that gets deployed as part of the module.
+In order to secure access to the **EC2**, the procedures below detail how to setup the key-pair in the **EC2** key ring and then use that key to SSH into it.
+In addition, this key is used for SSH access to the pods as well.

 ### Generate SSH Key Pair

-This key will be used to allow SSH access to the Pods running the cluster.
-Generate the key locally with the following command,
+Before deploying the **Terraform** module, generate the key locally with the following command,

 ```shell
 ssh-keygen \